 SCROLL FOR TRAIL DESCRIPTION, PROPERTY DESCRIPTION, AND NATURAL HISTORY

 From Great Barrington: Take Route 41 north into Richmond.
 After passing Route 295, Perry’s Peak Road will be the next left approximately one mile down the road.
-On Perry Peak Road, find the parking at the second red barn on the left, with a BNRC sign by the road.
+On Perry Peak Road, find the parking on the left, with a BNRC sign by the road.
 Please do not park directly on Perry’s Peak Road in any season.

 From Pittsfield: Get on West Housatonic Street (Route 20) heading west.
 Turn left onto Route 41 just before Hancock Shaker Village.
 After 2.5 miles turn right onto Perry’s Peak Road.
-Parking is signed, second red barn on the left.
+Parking is signed, on the left.
 Please do not park directly on Perry’s Peak Road in any season.

 GPS: 42.4068, -73.3654 (Trailhead parking)

-The mowed path runs downhill from the barn.
+The Fields Trail is a mowed path that runs downhill from the barn.
 Without too much effort, a walk up through some of the 40 acres of fields provides a profile view of Yokun Ridge and a bench to enjoy it from.
-Higher up, there is a view of the crenelated hills of South Berkshire.
-After the summer haying season, the mown path can sometimes be difficult to make out.
+Higher up, there is a view of the crenellated hills of South Berkshire.
+After the summer haying season, the mowed path can sometimes be difficult to see.
 Trail blazes on the bluebird birdhouses mark the trail direction.
-From the trailhead to the most distant point of the uppermost meadow is about two miles.
-A round-trip walk takes about two hours.
-More ambitious hikers can explore the wood roads that branch off from the mown path and head towards Perry’s Peak.
+From the trailhead to the most distant point of the uppermost meadow and back is about two miles.

-From its settlement in 1765, Richmond’s forests have come and gone as the land was cleared for agriculture, abandoned until the trees regrew, cleared for charcoal to feed the iron industry, abandoned, and so on.
-The reserve comprises sprawling fields with outstanding views to the east and south, taking in the entire length of Yokun Ridge.
+Since European settlement of Richmond in 1765, the forests have come and gone as the land was cleared for agriculture, abandoned until the trees regrew, cleared again for charcoal to feed the former Richmond Iron Works, then abandoned, and so on.
+This is a common timeline of New England forests, resulting in the mostly forested landscape that you can see in the expansive views of Yokun Ridge to the east and south.
+The United Society of Shakers also owned some of the western land of Hollow Fields reserve at one time.

 Thanks to the generosity of Ron and Judith Shaw, the hayfields to the south and west of this point are conserved and open to the public forever.
-With the Richmond Land Trust, BNRC makes this reserve available for passive, nonmotorized recreation.
-Forty-five acres of Town land are adjacent to the property and are open to the public as well.
+Forty-five acres of town land are adjacent to the property and are open to the public as well.
 The most northern meadow abuts a wooded parcel that was originally donated to the town of Richmond by the Miller family, former owners of The Berkshire Eagle.
 Members of the family helped found the Berkshire Natural Resources Council in 1967.
+Acquisitions in 2016 and 2019 expanded Hollow Fields north and west to the New York State boundary, now linking 1,300 acres of conservation land.

-The fields host a variety of important and declining wildlife, including bobolinks and Savannah sparrows, which nest only in grassland, and milkweed, which attract monarch butterflies.
+The fields host a variety of important and declining wildlife, including bobolinks and Savannah sparrows, which nest only in grasslands.
+Milkweed, a food source and habitat for monarch butterflies, is abundant in the fields.
 The scrub and young forest offer breeding sites for indigo bunting and eastern towhee.

 2. Hoosac Range